Automattic/mcp-server-gravatar/README.md

 You can install and run this server using npx (recommended) or by building from source.

-## Identifier Types

-The Gravatar MCP server uses different types of identifiers to access profile and avatar data:

-### Profile Identifiers

-A **Profile Identifier** can be one of the following:

-1. **SHA256 Hash** (preferred): An email address that has been normalized (lower-cased and trimmed) and then hashed with SHA256
-2. **MD5 Hash** (deprecated): An email address that has been normalized (lower-cased and trimmed) and then hashed with MD5
-3. **URL Slug**: The username portion from a Gravatar profile URL (e.g., 'username' from gravatar.com/username)

-### Avatar Identifiers

-An **Avatar Identifier** is an email address that has been normalized (lower-cased and trimmed) and then hashed with either:

-1. **SHA256** (preferred)
-2. **MD5** (deprecated)

-**Important**: Unlike Profile Identifiers, Avatar Identifiers cannot use URL slugs - only email hashes are supported.

-### Email Addresses

-When using email-based tools, you can provide any valid email format.
-The system will automatically:

-1. Normalize the email (convert to lowercase and trim whitespace)
-2. Generate the appropriate hash for API requests
-3. Process the email securely without storing it

 ## Tools

 1. `get_profile_by_id`
-   - Retrieve comprehensive Gravatar profile information using a profile identifier.
-Returns detailed user profile data including display name, location, job title, company, bio/description, pronouns, pronunciation, verified social accounts, avatar details, and profile URLs.
-Additional authenticated data may include languages, interests, links, contact info, and gallery images.
+   - Retrieve comprehensive Gravatar profile information using a profile identifier
    - Required inputs:
      - `profileIdentifier` (string): A Profile Identifier (see [Identifier Types](#identifier-types) section)
    - Returns: Profile object as JSON with comprehensive user information

 2. `get_profile_by_email`
-   - Retrieve comprehensive Gravatar profile information using an email address.
-Returns detailed user profile data including display name, location, job title, company, bio/description, pronouns, pronunciation, verified social accounts, avatar details, and profile URLs.
-Additional authenticated data may include languages, interests, links, contact info, and gallery images.
+   - Retrieve comprehensive Gravatar profile information using an email address
    - Required inputs:
      - `email` (string): The email address associated with the Gravatar profile.
 Can be any valid email format - the system will automatically normalize and hash the email for lookup.
    - Returns: Profile object as JSON with comprehensive user information

 3. `get_inferred_interests_by_id`
-   - Fetch AI-inferred interests for a Gravatar profile using a profile identifier.
-Returns machine learning-generated interest data that can help understand user preferences, content recommendations, or audience insights.
-This is experimental data that may not be available for all profiles.
+   - Fetch AI-inferred interests for a Gravatar profile using a profile identifier
    - Required inputs:
      - `profileIdentifier` (string): A Profile Identifier (see [Identifier Types](#identifier-types) section)
    - Returns: List of AI-inferred interest names as JSON

 4. `get_inferred_interests_by_email`
-   - Fetch AI-inferred interests for a Gravatar profile using an email address.
-Returns a list of topics and interests that Gravatar's machine learning algorithms have associated with the profile based on public activity and connections.
-This experimental feature helps understand user preferences and topics of interest.
+   - Fetch AI-inferred interests for a Gravatar profile using an email address
    - Required inputs:
      - `email` (string): The email address associated with the Gravatar profile.
 Can be any valid email format - the system will automatically normalize and hash the email for lookup.
    - Returns: List of AI-inferred interest names as JSON

 5. `get_avatar_by_id`
-   - Retrieve the avatar image for a Gravatar profile using an avatar identifier.
-Functionally identical to the email variant but uses a direct identifier for lookup.
-More efficient when you already have the hashed identifier.
+   - Retrieve the avatar image for a Gravatar profile using an avatar identifier
    - Required inputs:
      - `avatarIdentifier` (string): An Avatar Identifier (see [Identifier Types](#identifier-types) section)
    - Optional inputs: